-Want to learn how to choose plants for your landscape?
+Want to learn how to choose plants for your landscaping?
 If so, landscape designer Doug Scott’s here to help!
 He’ll show you how to select plant materials that not only beautify your outdoor living area, but also reflect who you are and how you’d like to live outside.

 How to Choose Plants